laumike081/From-Scripts-to-AI-Engineering/README.md

 ---

-## Why: "Computational Biology is more or less becoming an Engineering Discipline, with AF is an excellent example."
+## Why: "Computational Biology is more or less becoming an Engineering Discipline, with AF being an excellent example."

 I spent years writing Python scripts to analyze biological data.
 But the future of biology isn't just *analyzing* data—it's **building systems** that can reason, scale, and discover.